Aryarezvani00/sales-analysis-python-tableau/README.md

 # Sales Performance Analysis

-Cleaned and analyzed a month of e-commerce sales data in Python, then built an interactive Tableau dashboard to explore revenue and unit sales by product and over time.
+Cleaned and analyzed a month of e-commerce sales data in Python, then built a Tableau dashboard to explore revenue and unit sales by product and over time.

 **[View the live dashboard on Tableau Public →](https://public.tableau.com/app/profile/arya.rezvani/viz/SalesProject_17880047958240/Dashboard1)**